Towards Better Generalization via Distributional Input Projection Network

 \subsection{Learning Distributional Input Layerwise to Minimize Loss Function}

 Motivated by enhancing generalization performance, \name\ can switch the standard multi-layer neural network into a distributional input projection framework.
 To be specific, on each layer of the model, denoting the output of the previous layer as $v$, \name\ performs the following steps: \begin{enumerate} \item Project $v$ into a learnable Gaussian distribution $\mathcal{N}(v, \varSigma)$; \item Sample a particle $u$ from $\mathcal{N}(v, \varSigma)$; \item Use $u$ as the input to the current layer and compute its output. \end{enumerate} Since each layer introduces stochasticity through distributional projection, the final output becomes inherently random.
 To ensure stable and reliable predictions, this input-output procedure is repeated $k$ times.
-The final output is then obtained by distilling the results from all $k$ sampled trajectories.
+The final output is then obtained by taking average over all $k$ sampled trajectories.

 \paragraph{Adding a stability penalty.} While \name\ can enforce smoothness by distributional projection, it induces instability on model output $f(x, \eta_1, \dots, \eta_L, \theta)$ ($L$ is the number of model layers).
 To address this issue, we propose to penalizing the variance of the model output.
 To be specific, based on Eq.~\eqref{eq:loss_1}, we now formulate the loss function as: